Carter-Askelson/Data-Entry-Program/README.md

 # Data-Entry-Program

+This Program saved the Company it was sold to $2,500+ and hundreds of man-hours every year by automating away a task one of its department's was doing manually.

-Installtion Instructions (First 3 steps only need to be done once):
+installation Instructions (First 3 steps only need to be done once):
    1:Run Python installer
    Important!!!
    Click box to ADD to PATH